StarRocks/starrocks/docs/en/sql-reference/sql-statements/Administration/EXPLAIN_ANALYZE.md

 ## Description

-Executes the specified SQL statement, and shows the corresponding query profile.
+Executes the specified SQL statement, and shows the query profile of this statement.
 For more information about query profile, see [Query Profile Overview](../../../administration/query_profile_overview.md).

 This feature is supported from v3.1 onwards.